Skip to content

 └─ ...

 The prov/prov-dcm2niix_soft.json file describes dcm2niix, the software package used for the DICOM conversion.
-As per the Consistency and uniqueness of identifiers section, the identifier for the associated software object SHOULD start with bids:<dataset>:prov# (bids:: refers to the current dataset).
+As per the Provenance identifiers section, the identifier for the associated software object SHOULD start with bids:<dataset>:prov# (bids:: refers to the current dataset).

 {